Chuan-Peng-Lab/RTinFace/README.md

 ## Software Used

-- **Data Analysis:** Python, XGBoost, and R for machine learning and statistical modeling.
+- **Data Analysis:** Python (version?), XGBoost (version?), and R (version?) for machine learning and statistical modeling.
 - **Data Visualization:** Python (Matplotlib, Seaborn) for generating plots and figures.

-## Repository Structure
+## Folder Structure

 ```
 .
 ├── 1_Data
+│   ├── ExploratoryData # this was from the original, https://osf.io/yrveh/
+│   ├── FullData        # this was from the original, https://osf.io/jfwtr/
-│   ├── Processed
+│   └── Processed
 │
 ├── 2_Code
 │   ├── data